FerdinandPiette/backbone.harmony/README.md

 - **`isListenable()`**

-Return `true` if the specified property is listenable (even if its value is null or undefined).
+Return `true` if the specified property is listenable.

+This method is different from Backbone's `has` method.
+Event if the property value is `undefined` or `null` but exists in `myModel.attributes` object, `isListenable` will return `true`.

 - **getter**